dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 Here we can observe that the tree is quicker than the table.
 This again sounds weird considering

-When doing ~150000 (149850) search throughs (every 1000 entry) seaching in the table and tree, we see that the tree is actually slower than the table.
+When doing ~150000 (149850) search through (every 1000 entry) searching in the table and tree, we see that the tree is actually slower than the table.

 The reason for this could be happen would be that

 "your mmap'ed file in memory is loaded (and offloaded) by pages between all the levels of memory (the caches, RAM and swap)."

-The requets are random, and all the ranges are close to evenly distributed over the whole ipv4-range.
-This means that all entries are equally likely, and there is no pattern in what ips are accessed. that kernal has no way of guessing what to load next.
+The requests are random, and all the ranges are close to evenly distributed over the whole ipv4-range.
+This means that all entries are equally likely, and there is no pattern in what ips are accessed. that kernel has no way of guessing what to load next.

-Since the ddroplet has a limited amount of memory, memmap abstaction has to load and offload pages between disk and memory continuously.
+Since the droplet has a limited amount of memory, memmap abstraction has to load and offload pages between disk and memory continuously.

 If the table needs random access, then the kernel can't guess what to load and offload, so it just has to pick something.
-In each node and its children are generally stored on the file close to it (They get futher appart the deeper you go in the tree).
-This means that the kernal can access mulitblie nodes at the same time, since they are loaded in the same page.
-This means that the kernel can actually search from "left to right" when searching for a nodes (and never from right to left, when it does go up the tree), which should be relativly quick.
+In each node and its children are generally stored on the file close to it (They get further apart the deeper you go in the tree).
+This means that the kernel can access multiple nodes at the same time, since they are loaded in the same page.
+This means that the kernel can actually search from "left to right" when searching for a nodes (and never from right to left, when it does go up the tree), which should be relatively quick.

 They could also answer why the balanced tree sometimes are a little slower than tree.
 Because the balancing effect makes sure that it can back and forth when accessing pages.